rrousselGit/provider/README.md

 }
 ```

-This is not allowed, because the state update is synchronous.
+This is not allowed because the state update is synchronous.

-Which means that some widgets may build _before_ the mutation happens (getting an old value),
-while other widgets will build _after_ the mutation is complete (getting a new value).
+This means that some widgets may build _before_ the mutation happens (getting an old value), while other widgets will build _after_ the mutation is complete (getting a new value).
 This could cause inconsistencies in your UI and is therefore not allowed.

 Instead, you should perform that mutation in a place that would affect the
 entire tree equally: